mariamihai/udemy-react-legacy-overview/README.md

 # React Assignment 1

-My implementation of the first assignment, **Section 3: Assignment 1 - The Base Syntax**, from "React - The Complete Guide (incl Hooks, React Router, Redux)" [Udemy course](https://www.udemy.com/course/react-the-complete-guide-incl-redux/).
+The current project is part of the "React - The Complete Guide (incl Hooks, React Router, Redux)" [Udemy course](https://www.udemy.com/course/react-the-complete-guide-incl-redux/).

+The project is my implementation of the first assignment, **Section 3: Assignment 1 - The Base Syntax**.

+An overview of all the projects involved can be found [here](https://github.com/mariamihai/udemy-react-overview).

 ## Implementation
 The requirements are: